tobiaswirtz/tobiaswirtz.github.io/books.markdown

 - Mukherjee, Siddartha: _The Gene: An Intimate History_
 - Münkler, Herfried: _The Thirty Years War: European Catastrophe, German Trauma_
 - Myers, John: _The housing theory of everything_
+- O'Brien, Tim: _The Things They Carried_
+- Orwell, George, _Animal Farm_
 - Publius: _The Federalist Papers_
 - Remarque, Erich Maria: _All Quiet on the Western Front_
+- Rilke, Rainer Maria: _New Poems_
 - Rimbaud, Arthur: _A Season in Hell_
 - Sarotte, Mary Elise: _Not One Inch: America, Russia, and the Making of Post-Cold War Stalemate_
+- Slobodian, Quinn: _	Globalists: The End of Empire and the Birth of Neoliberalism_
 - Smil, Vaclav: _Energy and Civilization: A History_
+- Stroud, Jonathan: _The Bartimaeus Sequence_
 - Suetonius: _The Twelve Caesars_
 - Symonds, Craig L.: _Nimitz at War: Command Leadership from Pearl Harbor to Tokyo Bay_
 - Thiel, Peter: _Zero to One: Notes on Startups, or How to Build the Future_
+- Tooze, Adam: _Crashed: How a Decade of Financial Crises Changed the World_
 - Tooze, Adam: _The Deluge: The Great War, America and the Remaking of the Global Order, 1916-1931_
 - Torres, Teresa: _Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value_
 - Vonnegut, Kurt: _Slaughterhouse-Five_
+- Woolf, Virginia: _To the Lighthouse_
 - Zweig, Stefan: _Chess Story_
 - Zweig, Stefan: _The World of Yesterday_